-- Residents of Gardner, Harris, Noland, South Carolina, and Young are allowed to bring their own desk chair and no other additional furniture.
+- ◆ Residents of Gardner, Harris, Noland, South Carolina, and Young are allowed to bring their own desk chair and no other additional furniture.
 No extra furniture in Cuningham.
-Only seniors may have a small couch or futon. - Keep furniture in the room to which it is assigned. - Students must not attempt to repair or alter the electrical lights, switches, or outlets in a room.
-Maintenance personnel must complete all repairs. - No animals or pets are to be kept in a student's room. - No knives, lighters, incense, incense burners, or wax burners in a student's room, or in their possession. - ◆ Decorations that are considered offensive will be confiscated.
-This includes items that advertise or suggest the objectification of women, pornography, alcohol, drugs, tobacco, hate, racism, etc. The Dorm Head and the Director of Residential Life will make any final determinations on what is offensive and what is not. - Students in Gardner, Harris, Noland, South Carolina, and Young may bring a small carpet no more than 5x7 feet in area. - Students are allowed some discretion in rearranging their furniture, but the Dorm Head or Director of Residential Life must approve these changes.
-Students may not hang any items from the ceiling of their dorm rooms.
-Students may not raise or lower their beds without permission of the Dorm Head.
-All rearranging of furniture must comply with fire code standards. - ♦ School property that is defaced will be billed to a student's account and considered a possible major rule violation.
+Only seniors may have a small couch or futon. - ◆ Keep furniture in the room to which it is assigned. - Students must not attempt to repair or alter the electrical lights, switches, or outlets in a room.
+Maintenance personnel must complete all repairs. - ◆ No animals or pets are to be kept in a student's room. - ◆ No knives, lighters, incense, incense burners, or wax burners in a student's room, or in their possession. - ◆ Decorations that are considered offensive will be confiscated.
+This includes items that advertise or suggest the objectification of women, pornography, alcohol, drugs, tobacco, hate, racism, etc. The Dorm Head and the Director of Residential Life will make any final determinations on what is offensive and what is not. - ◆ Students may bring a small carpet no more than 5x7 feet in area. - Students are allowed some discretion in rearranging their furniture, but the Dorm Head or Director of Residential Life must approve these changes.
+Gardner and Harris are the only dorms where beds are lofted or bunked.
+Students may not hang any

+- items from the ceiling of their dorm rooms.
+All rearranging of furniture must comply with fire code standards. - ◆ School property that is defaced will be billed to a student's account and considered a possible major rule violation.
 This includes, but is not limited to, the following: writing on furniture, application of permanent or adhesive stickers, vandalism, application of posters and other decorations with improper materials for attachment.
-Dormparents will notify students of what is, and what is not, acceptable. - Any room damage must be reported immediately to the Dormparent on duty. - Student rooms should be locked unless in use. - All students are provided a safe to securely store all valuables. - Christmas lights, light strips, etc. are not permitted to be hung inside the dorms - Only surge protected extension cords/power strips are acceptable for use in the dorms.
-At no time can extension cords be connected and chained together to extend their reach. - Students may bring a monitor no greater than 32" in diagonal length in addition to a laptop.
-Students are not permitted to bring projectors.
+Dormparents will notify students of what is, and what is not, acceptable. - ◆ Any room damage must be reported immediately to the Dormparent on duty. - ◆ Student rooms should be locked unless in use, in which case the room should be unlocked. - ◆ All students are provided a safe to securely store all valuables. - ◆ Christmas lights, light strips, etc. are not permitted to be hung inside the dorms. - ◆ Only surge protected extension cords/power strips are acceptable for use in the dorms.
+At no time can extension cords be connected and chained together to extend their reach. - ◆ Monitors and projectors are not permitted.
+Only seniors may have a 32" monitor in their room.